corbinbroadhead/CS2450-Remote-1/journal.md

 Date: 9.26.25.
 Subject: Pitch deck.
 	The legionaries went out an had a meeting in the whiteboard room by room 116.
 We hashed some things out and made solid progress on the presentation.
 I tried to get everyone to coordinate so our presentation looked professional but no one listened.
 I may have to restyle some things once people have done their slides.
+Date: 10.3.25.
+Subject: Project management.
+	Gantt charts can be used to track multiple details: expected duration for an assignment, dependencies, progress, and who is assigned to what.
+I have used Gantt charts at my job once for Washington City so it's cool to see it in class now.
+	Kanban boards organize items by level of difficulty: Easy, medium, hard, very hard.
+Items start in the "To do" section, then you move it to the "In progress" section and start working on it.
+Once done, you move it to the "done" column and start again.
+	The Gantt chart is very detailed and requires at least one person to manage it.
+The Kanban board swings the pendulum in the other direction and only requires the team of engineers.
+	Definition of 'done':
+		1- complete the work
+		2- unit testing
+		3- user acceptance test
+		4- fix any found issues
+		5- ready for production (merge request)